vtexdocs/help-center-content/docs/known-issues/en/services-prices-are-not-updated-when-added-to-items.md

 ---
-title: Services prices are not updated when added to items
+title: 'Services prices are not updated when added to items'
 id: 5hJ7TbHzX4zFbdNWqPnMRQ
 status: PUBLISHED
 createdAt: 2023-05-09T14:27:37.283Z